Nottingham-CTU/REDCap-UI-Tweaker/README.md

 sensitive settings these are not made available to regular users.
 Once the simplified view is shown, a button to select the table is displayed to make it easier to copy the table e.g. for use in documentation.

+If you are a module developer, you can adjust how your module settings are displayed in the external modules simplified view, see the [external module settings provider guide](README-ExtModProvider.md) for more information.

 ### Data quality rules simplified view
 If enabled, a button will be added to the data quality rules page to show a simplified view.
 This